Tier 4 visas

 Find out more about Tier 4 visas and who can apply.

 Students applying for a visa in the UK

-If you are already in the UK and need to extend your existing student visa you can visit the De Montfort Students’ Union Welfare and Education Centre on the first floor of the Campus Centre for immigration advice.
+If you are already in the UK and need to extend your existing student visa you can visit the De Montfort Students’ Union Welfare and Education Centre on the ground floor of the Campus Centre for immigration advice, or contact them via email.
 They can check your application form and documents, post them to UK Visas and Immigration (UKVI) and deal with any queries from UKVI for you.

 Applying for a Tier 4 visa:

 UKVI use a points-based system for visa applications and you will need 40 points to qualify for a Tier 4 visa.
-You can use their points calculator to help you work out how many points you may receive.
 Points are awarded as follows:

 30 points for having a valid Confirmation of Acceptance for Studies (CAS) statement